-- 1 Read HEADS UP as a backgrounder for this activity.1 - Ask participants to work individually and select a food system initiative in their community (for example: a Community Supported Agriculture program, urban farm, food bank, etc.). - Using the HEADS UP questions, ask participants to analyze if the initiative inadvertently reproduces problematic patterns of thinking and relationships. - Regroup and ask participants to share how the community initiative perpetuates and/or resists the patterns found in the HEADS UP checklist.
+- Ask participants to work individually and select a food system initiative in their community (for example: a Community Supported Agriculture program, urban farm, food bank, etc.). - 3 Using the HEADS UP questions, ask participants to analyze if the initiative inadvertently reproduces problematic patterns of thinking and relationships.

+Regroup and ask participants to share how the community initiative perpetuates and/or resists the patterns found in the HEADS UP checklist.